envisioning/vocab/vocab/deterministic-quoting.md

 ---
 category: IMPL, CORE
+generality:
+- 0.32
+- 0.315
+- 0.31
+- 0.305
+- 0.3
+- 0.295
+- 0.29
 slug: deterministic-quoting
 summary: Method ensuring that AI-generated quotations from source materials are verbatim and not subject to AI-induced hallucinations.
 title: Deterministic Quoting
 ---